alby13/TE-Text-Editor/README.md

 # TE-Text-Editor
 TE is a Linux text editor created in Python.

 How does this exist?
-Some dude named Ken Arnold made a software library in 1978 called Curses.
+A programmer named Ken Arnold made a software library in 1978 called Curses.

 ░▒▓████████▓▒░▒▓████████▓▒░
 ____░▒▓█▓▒░______░▒▓█▓▒░